-Our Current Agri Finance introduced in late 2018 is now growing and adding value to our Loan Book.
-Templemore now offer 5 different interest rates with the introduction of our New Greener Energy Loan.
+New loan products such as our Agri Loan and our latest offering of Retrofit loans with rates from 4.9% are now available.
+All of the above are in line with Market demands and allow us to continue serving you, our members.
+Templemore now offer a number of different interest rates with the introduction of our New Greener Energy Loan.

 12% Personal Loan Rate.
 8.5% Auto Loan Rate.

-6% Loan where savings are greater than the loan request
+6% Loan where savings are greater than the loan balance

-6% Community Finance and Covered Loan Rate

 6.55% Cultivate Loan Rate.

-7.9% Greener Energy Loan
+4.9% - 7.9% Greener Energy Loan